 Government debt consolidation loans and advice

-People are misled by these adverts into thinking these debt consolidation services are free or official.
-In reality these companies charge a fee to provide the same debt management services that are available for free from charities like us.
+Adverts like this aim to trick you into thinking these debt consolidation services are free or official.
+But these companies charge a fee to provide the same services that are free from charities like us.

 What is meant by ‘government debt consolidation loans’?